syniol/xyo-sdk-node/README.md

     <sup><br />Unofficial Node.js Green Sea Turtle Mascot for XYO.Financial Generated and Imagined by Syniol Limited</sup>
 </p>

-This SDK is officially maintained by [Syniol Limited](https://syniol.com).
+This SDK is official XYO.Financial and maintained by [Syniol Limited](https://syniol.com).
 It can be utilised for Trial and Premium accounts, given that a valid API key is available to connect to and access the Enrichment services.